PublicDataLab/minivan-website/index.md

 	- Generate a code snippet that can be embedded in any website.

-# A few redings on Visual Network Analysis:
+# A few readings on Visual Network Analysis:

 - Venturini, Tommaso, Mathieu Jacomy, and Pablo Jensen.
 Extract from ["What do we see when we look at networks an introduction to visual network analysis and force-directed layouts"](http://www.tommasoventurini.it/wp/wp-content/uploads/2018/10/VisualNetworkAnalysis-TheJazzNetwork.pdf), forthcoming